ahuacate/pfsense-pfblockerng/README.md

 ## 1.00 Install pfBlockerNG Package
 In the pfSense WebGUI go to `System` > `Package Manager` > `Available Packages` and type ‘pfblocker’ into the search criteria and then click `Search`.

 Make sure you click `+ Install` on the version with ‘-devel’ (i.e pfBlockerNG-devel) at the end of it, and then `Confirm` on the next page.
 Installation may take a short while as it downloads and updates certain packages.

+### 1.01 MaxMind GeoIP Registration
+To utilize the MaxMind GeoIP functionality, you must first register for a free MaxMind user account.
+Visit the following [Link](https://www.maxmind.com/en/geolite2/signup) to Register for a free MaxMind user account.
+Utilize the GeoIP Update version 3.1.1 or newer registration option.

+In the `License key description` field name the license key "pfBlocker".
+Utilize the GeoIP Update version 3.1.1 or newer registration option.
+Confirm.
+Copy/paste the new "License Key" into into a safe file for use later in the pfBlockerNG setup (Note, you must immediately copy the key on the page to get the full key length).

 ## 2.00 Configure General Settings
 At this point, you have already installed the package.
 Next, you will need to enable it from pfSense WebGUI `Firewall` > `pfBlockerNG` and the option to exit out of the wizard.
 A configuration page should appear, Click on the `General Tab`, and fill out the necessary fields as follows: